oloo/fake-rapidpro/README.md

 # fake-rapidpro

-This is a clojure application that
+This is a clojure application that is used when testing an application that works with RapidPro.
+Fake RapidPro would act as a test double which would behave exactly as RapidPro would in the case when calls to RapidPro are not being mocked out.
+This would typically be the case when doing end to end tests

 ## Testing
 To run all the tests, run the following command